Sho670/Amazon_Content-Analysis---A-MongoDB-based-Project/README.md

 💡 Why This Project Matters:

-This project demonstrates how modern data tools can transform raw datasets into valuable insights — a crucial skill in today’s data-driven world.
+This project demonstrates how data tools can transform raw datasets into valuable insights which is a crucial skill in today’s data-driven world.

 ---